RonakDedhiya/RonakDedhiya.github.io/Readme.md

 Hi, I am Ronak

 I am an experienced Machine Learning and Deep Learning researcher with over 8 years of experience in developing and deploying end-to-end AI solutions in challenging, data-scarce environments.
 Strong academic foundation with a Master's thesis focused on generating 3D models from minimal data, coupled with multiple publications.
+Specialized in novel technologies, particularly in medical applications such as thermal imaging.
 Adept at working in startup environments, leading projects from concept to production with cloud and on-premise deployments.

 [<kbd>MY CV</kbd>](Notes/cv.pdf)